dlarv/mythos-core/README.md

 This file is saved at $MYTHOS_DATA_DIR/charon/$UTIL_NAME.charon.
 It is not recommended to alter the uninstall file.

 ## General Utils
-These are tools intended to be used from the command line.
+These are tools intended to be used from the command line, typically from bash.

 ### mythos-args
 A bash interface for mythos_core::cli::clean_cli_args().